engtuncay/engtuncay.github.io/php/php-w3-02-variables.md

 ```

-Display Variables
+🔔 Display Variables

-The following example shows how to output text and variables with the print statement:
+The following example shows how to output text and variables with the print statement :

 *Example*